 Help me avoid double-reporting.
 Using my facts below, split sales into three buckets: A) Eligible for OSS reporting (intra-EU cross-border B2C distance sales) B) Must be reported via local VAT returns (domestic sales and stock-country supplies) C) Imports/customs (not reportable in OSS) Then list the 7 most common errors sellers make when doing this split.
 Facts: [PASTE FACTS]

 If your VAT registration AI prompts mention OSS, make sure you understand exactly what OSS covers (and what it doesn’t).
-Our guide One-Stop-Shop (OSS) explained for online sellersbreaks down which cross-border B2C sales can be reported via OSS, which sales must stay in local VAT returns (especially domestic sales and sales from local stock), and why storing inventory in an EU country often still means local VAT registration even if you use OSS.
+Our guide One-Stop-Shop (OSS) explained for online sellers breaks down which cross-border B2C sales can be reported via OSS, which sales must stay in local VAT returns (especially domestic sales and sales from local stock), and why storing inventory in an EU country often still means local VAT registration even if you use OSS.

 Official background: the EU VAT e-Commerce OSS portal is the best reference point for how OSS works and what it covers.